topo-gps/topo-gps-manual/en/routes/routes_search.rst

 - *Everywhere*: There is no filtering on location.
 - *Current location*: Only routes within a certain distance of the current location are shown.
 - *Visible part of map*: Only routes that are within the bounds of the currently visible part of the main map are shown in the routes screen.
+- *Within selected area*: A map view will be shown in which you can set an area.
+It is even possible to rotate the map to make a special selection.
+Only routes which have their starting or finish points in the selected area will be shown if this fitler is enabled.
 - *Custom location*: If you enter a custom location or coordinates only routes within a certain distance of the entered location are shown.